How To Add A Link Section To WordPress

 Installing Link Manager

-After activating the plugin, WordPress will add a ‘Links’ section to the WP sidebar menu …
+After activation, a ‘Links’ item will get added to the WP admin menu area …

 Links management menu section

-Before you start adding any new links, we recommend setting up your link categories.
-This way, you can assign any new links to link categories you have already created.
+We recommend setting up your link categories first before you start adding links.
+This way, you can assign new links to link categories you have already created.

 Link Categories

-To create a link category, go to the admin menu and choose Links > Link Categories
+To create a new link category, click on Links > Link Categories in the dashboard menu …

-The ‘Link Categories’ screen will load in your browser.
+The ‘Link Categories’ screen will display in your web browser.

 Enter information into the following fields:

-• Slug: The slug is the SEO friendly URL part of the link category name.
-Only use lower case letters and do not include spaces (use hyphens to separate words).
+• Slug: The slug is the URL bit of the link category.
+It must all be in lowercase letters and contain no spaces (use hyphens to separate words).

 Link Categories